 Voluntary admission occurs when the guardian has entered the patient into treatment by signing a voluntary admission paperwork.
 This means the guardian is in agreement with the need for this level of care and will be fully involved in the treatment process.

 Involuntary admission occurs when the patient is placed in the hospital legally without parental or guardian consent.
 Involuntary admission occurs when the patient is placed into treatment by a team consisting of a judge, a mental health professional, and a physician who recommend admission to the hospital based on the assessment that the patient is a danger to themselves or others.

 Will my child’s stay be confidential (kept secret)?

-Your child’s records are confidential, seen only by authorized personnel, unless state laws require otherwise.
-Confidentiality is one of the ways that Peninsula Hospital works with you to protect your child.
+The patient records are confidential, seen only by authorized personnel, unless state laws require otherwise.
+A four digit Private Identification Number (PIN) will be provided to the guardian during the initial contact and will be required for any future contacts.
 In the state of Tennessee, individuals 16 years of age or older are entitled to the same privacy rights as adults and can determine what information can be released.
-Specific questions about confidentiality should be directed to Hospital staff.
+Specific questions about confidentiality should be directed to hospital staff.